 St. Elizabeth Youngstown Hospital is a tertiary care university-affiliated teaching and community hospital licensed for 550 beds.
 We offer the advantages of a large metropolitan hospital with the individual attention you need to develop to your full potential.

 The Department of Pharmacy operates 24 hours a day with about 30 professional and 25 supporting staff members.
 Our pharmacists serve as preceptors for several pharmacy schools in Ohio.

 The Postgraduate Year One (PGY1) Pharmacy Residency Program conducted by St. Elizabeth Youngstown Hospital in Youngstown, Ohio is accredited by the American Society of Health-System Pharmacists (ASHP).
-The Program was established in 2004 and has been accredited by ASHP since 2005.
+The Program was established and accredited by ASHP in 2004.

 Kristen Longstreth, PharmD, BCPS

 PGY1 Pharmacy Residency Program Director

 1044 Belmont Avenue

 PO Box 1790